 As the name suggests, these are digital price labels that can be set up at any retail outlet with the listed products.

-The advent of ESLs makes it easy for retailers, from supermarkets to electronic vendors, to implement dynamic pricing that will finally help level the playing field with e-commerce vendors.
+The advent of ESLs makes it easy for retailers, from supermarkets to electronics vendors, to implement dynamic pricing, finally helping level the playing field with e-commerce vendors.

-ESLs help create a synergy relationship between the dynamic pricing engine, price displays, and the Point-of-Sales (POS) systems.
+ESLs help create a synergy among the dynamic pricing engine, price displays, and Point-of-Sale (POS) systems.

 Influenced by inventory, purchase history, and competitor pricing, ESLs help pricing managers know how to change prices.
-What it does is change the store digitally.
-Doing so, helps physical stores to compete with online sellers.
+What it does is shift the store digitally.
+Doing so helps physical stores to compete with online sellers.

 6 Types of Dynamic Pricing Strategies